FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/servicesubcategory.md

 The group discussed the possibility of "graduating" Services to their own net-new categories, such as `Blockchain`, `Containers`, and `Mixed Reality`.
 These are technologies for which some or all of the three major cloud service providers have created their own Categories, and there is certainly a use case for being able to easily build reports to show those (and only those) Services.

-Given the decision not to change the Category composition on the 8/6 TF1 call, this became a moot discussion.
-However, the group did discuss some specific examples, particularly on the 7/23 TF1 and 7/25 Member calls:
+Given the decision not to change the Category composition on the Aug 6 TF1 call, this became a moot discussion.
+However, the group did discuss some specific examples, particularly on the Jul 23 TF1 and Jul 25 Member calls:

 - `Blockchain` belongs under `Databases > Ledger`.
 - `Containers` belongs under `Compute > Containers`.